-The requirement of the ${\it finiteness of \bar{m}_{R}}$ and ${\bar{g}_{R}}$ then demands that $g$ {\it must be -ve} (ref.to~ eqn.(127)), for otherwise $\bar{m}_{R}^{2}$ would be infinitely large since $\bar{I_{0}}$ is divergent and the bare (unobservable )mass, $m^{2}>0$.
-However, this would lead to $\it{instability}$ since the effective-potential $U^{P}(\sigma)$ will {\it not} have a lower-bound!
-This is made manifest by explicitly writing the EP in terms of the renormalised parameters:
+The requirement for the finiteness of $~\bar{m}_{R}~$ and $~\bar{g}_{R}~$ necessitates that $g$ must be negative (refer to equation (127)), for otherwise $~\bar{m}_{R}^{2}~$ would be infinitely large since $~\bar{I}_{0}~$ is divergent and the bare (unobservable) mass, $m^{2}>0$.
+However, this would lead to instability since the effective potential $~U^{P}(\sigma)~$ will not have a lower bound.
+This is made manifest by explicitly writing the EP in terms of the renormalized parameters:

 To prevent instability of the theory when renormalised about the perturbative vacuum it, therefore, becomes inescapable that

 which is nothing but the $~\it{triviality~ scenario}$~!